Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Explanation as Local Function Approximation

 \begin{thm} LFA with gradient-matching loss is equivalent to (1) \SmoothGrad for additive continuous Gaussian noise, which converges to \Grads in the limit of a small standard deviation for the Gaussian distribution; and (2) \IntGrad for multiplicative continuous Uniform noise, which converges to \GradtimesInput in the limit of a small support for the Uniform distribution. \end{thm}

 \textit{Proof Sketch.} For \SmoothGrad and \IntGrad, the idea is that these methods are exactly the first-order stationary points of the gradient-matching loss function under their respective noise distributions.
-For \Grads and \GradtimesInput, the result is derived by taking the specified limits and using the Dirac delta function.
-Full proofs are in Appendix~\ref{app:proofs-all}.
+In other words, the weights of the interpretable model $g$ that minimize the loss function is the explanation returned by each method.
+For \Grads and \GradtimesInput, the result is derived by taking the specified limits and using the Dirac delta function to calculate the limit.
+In the limit, the weights of the interpretable model $g$ converge to the explanation of each method.
+The full proof is in Appendix~\ref{app:proofs-all}.

-Along with gradient-based methods, \CLIME~\cite{agarwal2021clime} is an instance of the LFA framework by definition, using the squared-error loss function.
+Along with gradient-based methods, \CLIME (a perturbation-based method) is an instance of the LFA framework by definition, using the squared-error loss function.
 The analysis in this section characterizes methods that use continuous noise.
-It does not extend to binary nor discrete noise methods as gradients nor continuous random variables apply in these domains.
+It does not extend to binary or discrete noise methods because gradients and continuous random variables do not apply in these domains.
 In the next section, we discuss binary noise methods.